bulib/dataWebsite/manage/metadata.md

 + Version or edition of the data set
 + URL or DOI of the data

-For more information about how to [cite data read our guide](https://bulib.github.io/dataWebsite/manage/citing-data/).
+For more information on how to cite data [read our guide](https://bulib.github.io/dataWebsite/manage/citing-data/).

 ### Provide Documentation